anschmieg/edge-tts-subtitles/README.md

 1. Run `wrangler dev` to start a local instance of the API.
 2. Test the endpoints using curl or your favorite HTTP client.
 3. Changes made in the `src/` folder will automatically trigger the server to reload.

+The demo UI is served from the worker root (GET `/`) and the single source-of-truth page lives in `src/demo.ts`.

 ## Technical Details